#Musical instructions

 person B will read the instructions, “sing” them, and try to guess what the song is

-remember: you have to describe the instruments, not the vocal track
+remember: describe the instruments, not the vocal track

 what was the hardest part?